 The City must continue to determine which services are necessary or which need reduction.
-The City Council's decisions at this meeting are not final, as there will be a third budget session to make changes to the draft Fiscal Year 2019-2020 budget prior to June 2019.
+If the City Council's decisions at this meeting are not final, there will be a potential fourth and last budget session to make changes to the draft Fiscal Year 2019-2020 budget prior to June 18th, 2019.